bede/grate/README.md

 ### Filtering

 The command `deacon filter` accepts an index path followed by up to two query FASTA/FASTQ file paths, depending on whether query sequences originate from stdin, a single file, or paired input files.
 Paired queries are supported as either separate files or interleaved stdin, and written interleaved to either stdout or file, or else to separate paired output files.
 For paired reads, distinct minimizer hits originating from either mate are counted.
-By default, query sequences with two or more minimizer hits to the index (`-m 2`) pass the filter.
+By default, query sequences must meet both an absolute threshold of 2 minimizer hits (`-a 2`) and a relative threshold of 1% of minimizers (`-r 0.01`) to pass the filter.
 Filtering can be inverted for e.g. host depletion using the `--deplete` (`-d`) flag.
-Gzip (.gz) and Zstandard (.zst) compression formats are detected automatically by file extension.
+Gzip, Zstandard, and xz compression formats are detected automatically by file extension.
 Use Zstandard compression rather than Gzip where possible for best performance.

 **Examples**